Velero Lifecycle Commands – Backup and Restore Scenarios

 velero restore create --from-backup nginx-backup

-NOTE: For Azure, you must run Kubernetes version 1.7.2 or later to support PV snapshotting of managed disks.
+Note: For Azure, Kubernetes 1.7.2+ is required for PV snapshotting of managed disks.

 1